-The bucket hat is back, as searches have gone up by 56% since last year (according to Lyst) and a 55% increase in searches on eBay.
+The bucket hat is back, as searches have increased by 56% since last year (according to Lyst) and a 55% increase in searches on eBay.

-While more recently spotted on Billie Eilish, Diplo, and shows of Bode, Kate Spade, and Anna Sui, bucket hats never really went away.
+While more recently spotted on Billie Eilish, Diplo, and shows of Bode, Kate Spade, and Anna Sui, bucket hats never faded.

 This type of hat is the ideal lockdown wear, great for hiding a headful of curls untouched by the hand of a hairdresser.

-The shape – both charming and pretty silly – evokes a smile and a fizz of memories.
+The shape – charming and silly – evokes a smile and a fizz of memories.

 This seeming duality has given the hat longevity that somehow transcends trends.

-So, without further ado, swap the baseball cap for a very 2021 bucket hat, one of many current fashion trends beloved by Rihanna and Bella Hadid.
+So, it’s time to swap the baseball cap for a 2023 bucket hat and sport one of many current trends initiated by Rihanna and Bella Hadid.

-Driven by social media nostalgia for school and fashion, this fashion style emphasizes education, learning, reading, writing, hence the ‘Academic’ touch.
+Driven by social media nostalgia for school and fashion, this fashion style emphasizes education, learning, reading, and writing, hence the ‘academic’ touch.

-You can go with Dark Academia style by choosing heavy knitwear in dark tones, inspired by ancient, Hogwarts-worthy libraries.
+You can go with the dark academia style by choosing heavy knitwear in dark tones inspired by ancient Hogwarts-worthy libraries.

-When we think about alternative fashion, gothic clothing is almost always the first thing to mind.
+When considering alternative fashion styles, Goth style is always the first thing to mind.

-However, you do not have to be the ‘baddest’ witch in the coven or in love with the prince of darkness to wear hot goth apparel in 2021.
+However, you do not have to be the ‘baddest witch in the coven’ or in love with the prince of darkness to wear hot goth apparel in 2023.

-After a boring 2020, you’re entitled to be both decadent and sulky, climbing into a hot gothic slip dress, bringing not a drama but a darker style to your daywear outfit.
+Moreover, you’re entitled to be decadent and sulky in your gothic slip dresses, bringing darker vibes to your daywear outfits.

 Y2K fashion brings back bubblegum pink everything: Metallic jackets, wide-leg denim trousers, bedazzled logos, teeny-tiny bags, denim on denim, and lots of Juicy Couture.

-Somehow related to couch-clothing (pastel sweatpants and hoodies everywhere) Y2K fashion has made a big comeback in 2023 and will continue in 2024.
+Somehow related to couch clothing (pastel sweatpants and hoodies everywhere), Y2K fashion (particularly 2000s Emo outfits) has made a big comeback in 2023 and will continue in 2024.